 Though the beaches and ocean aren't as easy to access as you progress from the Gold Coast further south around Diamond Head, your efforts are rewarded.
 Quieter, with fewer people, beaches here offer something special for those who want a little more solitude.
 These areas also provide more challenging waves.
 On most days you'll see a parade of experienced surfers heading down the trails from Diamond Head Rd to take on the swells that have earned a well-deserved reputation.

-There are 4 studio floor plans, 11 x 1 bedroom floor plans, 14 x 2 bedroom floor plans, 5 x 3 bedroom floor plans and 2 x 4 bedroom floor plans.
+There are 3 studio floor plans, 15 x 1 bedroom floor plans, 18 x 2 bedroom floor plans, 5 x 3 bedroom floor plans and 1 x 4 bedroom floor plan.

-History of Diamond Head Diamond Head condos have had a great impact on Hawaii's recent history.
+History Diamond Head condos have had a great impact on Hawaii's recent history.
 During the 1950's the first high-rise residences began going up on the west side of this neighborhood.
-Overlooking the ocean, they proved very popular and sold out quickly.
-Things wouldn't go so smoothly in the next
+Overlooking the ocean, they proved very popular.
+Things wouldn't go so smoothly in the next phase, however.